-Say Our last food group is dairy.
-Foods in the dairy group have milk in them so think of foods that come from cows.
-Dairy foods help build strong bones and teeth.
-Ask Can you tell me some foods in the dairy group? (milk, cheese, yogurt)

-Say We need to have foods from all five food groups every day to help us grow and give us energy.
-All of the five food groups are important, including the fruit and vegetable groups.

-Say Let's take a closer look at the fruit (red) and vegetable (green) groups.

-Ask How much of the plate is full if you combine the fruit and vegetable groups? (one half)Ask What meal do you eat that looks most like this plate?

-Ask Is your lunch or dinner plate at home half full of fruits and vegetables?

-Ask Maybe you can ask the person who cooks in your house to buy and/or prepare more fruits and vegetables?

-Say Try to eat fruits and veggies every day this week and don't be afraid to try something new.
+- Ask→ What are some foods in the dairy group? (milk, cheese, yogurt) - Say→ We need to have foods from all the five food groups every day to make us grow and give us energy.
+All of the five food groups are important, including the fruit and vegetable groups. - Say→ Let's take a closer look at the fruit (red) and vegetable (green) groups. - Ask→ How much of the plate is full if you combine the fruit and vegetable groups? (one half) - Ask→ What meal do you eat that looks most like this plate? (lunch or dinner) - Say→ This means that at least half your lunch or dinner plate should be filled with foods that come from plants. - Ask→ Is your lunch or dinner plate at home half full of fruits and vegetables? - Ask→ Maybe you can ask the person who cooks in your house to buy and/or prepare more fruits and vegetables? - Say→ Try to eat fruits and veggies every day this week and don't be afraid to try something new.

-Say Remember: Fruit helps keep you healthy, and vegetables keep you growing strong, so you should eat them every day.
+Say→Remember: Fruit helps keep you healthy, and vegetables keep you growing strong, so you should try to eat them every day.
 During the next few lessons, you're going to be learning about the amount of fruits and veggies you should eat every day and how different color fruits and vegetables help different parts of your body.